2016 in Review: Was this the year of the criminal?

 We have the FBI director admitting he believes that de-policing — the “Ferguson Effect” — in America is real and very well could be one of the reasons for the increase in crime in the country.

 We have two-thirds of respondents to a Police1 homepage poll saying that they have pulled back from proactive policing.

 Last year at this time I cautioned that we might be looking back and calling 2016 “the year of the criminal.”

 I am very much the kind of guy who will tell you “I told you so” — I’m not proud of it, but I’m not ashamed of it either.
 It is what it is, and I am who I am.

-However, with all of the above being said, here’s the big surprise ending: I refuse to call 2016 “the year of the criminal” — at least not yet.
+However, with all of the above being said, here’s a big surprise ending: I refuse to call 2016 “the year of the criminal” — at least not yet.

 Instead, I will call 2016 the “Year of the American Cop.”